grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 After a few minutes of listening Hemi reported to Percy: "it... seems like it is working Sylvia.
 The sub with the ram is definitely following Shakes.
 And..."
 He paused for a moment to listen, "Shakes seems to be able to stay well ahead of them."
 He pointed to the mic directional indicator.
 "They are already 10 degrees off our course, and moving away quickly."

-"That's fucking excellent Hemi."
-Percy Said.
+"That's fucking excellent Hemi," Percy said.

-"Can't they like, shoot at Captain Shakes or something?"
-Asked Cassandra.
+"Can't they like, shoot at Captain Shakes or something?" asked Cassandra.

 "It is very difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
 Though the _Gnat's_ engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
 Hopefully he is experienced enough to make random course changes every 5 miles or so to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

 "Well, keep the fuck on them," said Percy.
-"Let me know if anything changes, or what the final fucking result is."
+"Let me know if anything changes, or what the final result is."
 She stuck a cheroot between her lips and started climbing the ladder to the control room.

-"OK Captain Percy," said Cassandra.

 "Cassandra, keep tracking them," said Hemi.
-He stood up, still wearing the second sonar headset, and leaned over the navigation table.
+He stood up, still wearing the second sonar headset, and turned to lean over the navigation table.
 He measured the angle of the bearing to the contacts off their current position marked on the chart, and then drew a line marking Shakes and the pursuing sub's course.
 By listening carefully to what the sonar was picking up in his headset he estimated their distance from the _Prospect_.

 He and Cassandra tracked the two sound sources like this for over an hour.
 Then he stood to his full height and stretched.
 He took off the headset and hung it on the peg, and patted Cassandra on the shoulder before climbing up to the control room to talk to Percy.

-"Shakes and the sub with the ram are far out and moving further out of range.
+"Shakes and the sub with the ram are already far out and moving further out of range.
 I can no longer estimate distance on the sonar," said Hemi.

-"What's the end-game in this maneuver for Shakes?"
-Asked Percy.
-"He can't just run for fucking forever."
+"What's the end-game in this maneuver for Shakes?" asked Percy.
+"He can't just run forever."

 "Well, hopefully the pursuing sub realizes they are on the wrong target at a good distance away from us.
 They will likely leave off chasing Shakes and turn around to try to reacquire us here where they lost us.
 We will, of course, be long gone by then."

-"So now it's time for us to make a fucking course change."
+"So now it's time for us to make a course change."

 "Indeed."